 In developing any forecasts of ambient air temperature for determining ratings in accordance with this Attachment, the Transmission Owner must develop such forecasts consistent with Good Utility Practice and on a non-discriminatory basis.

-39.4.2 Sharing Transmission Facility Ratings

-A Transmission Owner shall share in a timely manner, upon request by another Transmission Owner, the ISO or a transmission provider other than the ISO, the following information:

-(a) Transmission Facility Ratings for each period for which Transmission Facility Ratings are calculated and provided to the ISO, including any updated Transmission Facility Ratings that are calculated and provided to the ISO, and

-(b) written Transmission Facility Rating methodologies used by the Transmission Owners to calculate the Transmission Facility Ratings in (a) above.

-39.4.3 Exceptions
+39.4.2 Exceptions

 Where the Transmission Owner determines, consistent with Good Utility Practice, that the Transmission Facility Rating of a transmission facility subject to this Attachment is not affected by ambient air temperature or solar heating, the Transmission Owner may provide a Transmission Facility Rating to the ISO for that transmission facility that is not an AAR.
 The Transmission Facility Rating may be a Seasonal Facility Rating or a uniquely determined Transmission Facility Rating that is not an AAR or a Seasonal Facility Rating.
 Examples of such a transmission facility may include (but are not limited to): (1) a transmission facility for which the technical transfer capability of the limiting conductors and/or limiting transmission equipment is not dependent on ambient air temperature or solar heating; or (2) a transmission facility whose transfer capability is limited by a NYS Power System limit (such as a system voltage or stability limit) which is not dependent on ambient air temperature or solar heating.
-The ISO will include in the posted records required by Section 39.2.2 of this Attachment any exceptions to the requirements contained in this Attachment initiated pursuant to this Section 39.4.3, including the nature of and basis for each exception, the date(s) and time(s) that the exception was initiated, and (if applicable) the date(s) and time(s) that each exception was withdrawn and a standard rating became effective again.
+The ISO will include in the posted records required by Section 39.2.2 of this Attachment any exceptions to the requirements contained in this Attachment initiated pursuant to this Section 39.4.2, including the nature of and basis for each exception, the date(s) and time(s) that the exception was initiated, and (if applicable) the date(s) and time(s) that each exception was withdrawn and a standard rating became effective again.
 If the technical basis for an exception under this paragraph changes, then the Transmission Owner must notify the ISO in a timely manner and the ISO shall update the relevant Transmission Facility Rating(s) in a timely manner.
-Each Transmission Owner must reevaluate any exceptions taken pursuant to this Section 39.4.3 at least every five years and notify the ISO of any changes in a timely manner.
+Each Transmission Owner must reevaluate any exceptions taken pursuant to this Section 39.4.2 at least every five years and notify the ISO of any changes in a timely manner.